altola/sitelify-docs/docs/deploy.md

 ---
 id: deploy
-title: Deploying to Netlify
+title: Step 4.
+Deploying to Netlify
-sidebar_label: Deploying to Netlify
+sidebar_label: Step 4.
+Deploying to Netlify
 ---
-## Create Sitelify site
+## Step 4.1 Create Sitelify site

 Sitelify site is needed to configure the mapping of a JSS application to Netlify.